netdata/netdata/collectors/systemd-journal.plugin/README.md

 ```

 4. Secure the endpoint from unauthorized access.
-That depends on your setup (e.g firewall setting, reverse proxies etc)
+That depends on your setup (e.g firewall setting, reverse proxies, etc)

 ##### Centralization server with TLS and self-signed certificate